-Our school has well established and embedded wellbeing programs with our 'Be Like KEFAR' program a central part of promoting and supporting positive behaviours across the school.
-In 2023 we added The Resilience Project into our wellbeing curriculum in response to some of the changes noted in our wellbeing data after the periods of remote learning due to COVID-19.
+Our school has well-established and embedded wellbeing programs with our 'Be Like KEFAR' program a central part of promoting and supporting positive behaviours across the school.
+In 2024 we continued to implement The Resilience Project as part of our wellbeing curriculum in response to some of the changes noted in our wellbeing data.
 Professional learning for staff and additional resources and information for our parent/carer community was provided throughout the year and weekly wellbeing lessons were delivered in each classroom.
-Initial feedback has been positive and we look forward to continuing with The Resilience Project in 2024.

-Our learning specialist (disability inclusion) successfully transitioned our school to the new Disability Inclusion model in 2023.
+Our learning specialist (disability inclusion) successfully implemented the Disability Inclusion model in 2024.
 She worked with parents, teachers, ES and external supports to prepare for a number of student profile meetings which have successfully secured resources to support our students.
-She also worked with an Inclusion Outreach Coach to review our procedures and expectations to promote inclusion.
-This has led to the creation of our AGPS Inclusion Handbook which documents the existing multi-tiered system of supports (tier 1, 2 & 3) at our school and provides a guide for all staff to ensure we are supporting the needs of all students.
+She also worked directly with individual staff throughout the year to provide coaching, modelling, and support in the classroom for individual students who require adjustments based on the goals and strategies outlined in the individual education plans.